Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 | Self-Fitting | ✓ | ✓ (app-based hearing check) |

-| Technology Partner | iHEAR Medical (direct) | WSAudiology partnership |
+| Technology Partner | iHEAR (in-house) | WSAudiology partnership |

 | Style | Discreet earbud profile | Receiver-in-canal (RIC) |